Orcas Boat Attack Mystery Solved

 Orcas are attacking boats?!

-In recent years, orcas have been ramming and sinking boats in the Strait of Gibraltar, confusing boat owners, sailors, and scientists.
+In recent years, [[orcas::Also called killer whale.
+It is a toothed whale and is black and white in colour.
+They are also very intelligent.]] have been ramming and sinking boats in the Strait of Gibraltar, confusing boat owners, sailors, and scientists.

 Many theories have come up about the reason behind it.
-Some say food scarcity made orcas think boats were taking their food, while others think the increase in boats, ships, and sea-related activities after the pandemic might be the reason.
+Some say food [[scarcity::A lack or shortage of something.]] made orcas think boats were taking their food, while others think the increase in boats, ships, and sea-related activities after the [[pandemic::A disease that spreads throughout a whole nation or the entire world.]] might be the reason.

 Mystery solved!